IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/about.md

 # Development

-The sources of this plugin are maintained at the [Impex WordPress Plugin GitHub repository](https://github.com/IONOS-WordPress/cm4all-wp-impex).
+The sources of this plugin are maintained at the [Impex WordPress plugin GitHub repository](https://github.com/IONOS-WordPress/cm4all-wp-impex).